bizarf/odin-landingpage/README.md

-# odin-landingpage
-Project: Landing Page
+# The Odin Project - Project: Landing Page

 This is the second HTML project from the Foundations course on The Odin Project.
 The goal of this project is to create a landing page based on a screenshot that they have provided.
 The goal is to demonstrate an understand of CSS and usage of Flexbox.